carloshsalvador/musicplayer/DETAILED_DOCUMENTATION.md

 ```

-git commit -m "similar to commit before, but settings to music_player_app/models.py :code defines a custom Django user model named 'CustomUser' that extends the AbstractUser model, adding fields for groups and user permissions, allowing users to be associated with multiple groups and permissions"
+**useful**: git commit -m "similar to commit before, but settings to music_player_app/models.py :code defines a custom Django user model named 'CustomUser' that extends the AbstractUser model, adding fields for groups and user permissions, allowing users to be associated with multiple groups and permissions"

 ##### project/app/views.py

-git commit -m "settings api/views.py requires also new library djangorestframework (modulo rest_framework used on this script). requirements.txt was thus also updated"
+**useful**: git commit -m "settings api/views.py requires also new library djangorestframework (modulo rest_framework used on this script). requirements.txt was thus also updated"

-git commit -m "setting views.py for music_player_app.
+**useful**: git commit -m "setting views.py for music_player_app.
 For testing I did also python manage.py migrate and python mandage runserver; this create more files automaticlly such as the subfoler api/__pycach__ and api/migrations as well as in music_player_app."

 be aware that music_player_app/views.py uses folder name music_player_app.... if it is not right name, change it!